rbardini/metalsmith-move-up/CONTRIBUTING.md

 ## Making a Contribution
-If you have something you would like to contribute first ensure your master branch is up to date with ours, we assume a remote named mcdonnelldean exists that points to the master repo.
+If you have something you would like to contribute first ensure your master branch is up to date with ours, we assume a remote named rbardini exists that points to the master repo.

 ```
 git checkout master
-git pull --rebase mcdonnelldean master
+git pull --rebase rbardini master
 ```

 Next, create a branch for your contribution: